-The Group's policies for investments in debt and equity securities, other than investments in subsidiaries and associate, are as follows:
+The Group's policies for investments in debt and equity securities, other than investments in subsidiaries, associates and joint ventures, are as follows:

 Investments in debt and equity securities are initially stated at fair value, which is their transaction price unless fair value can be more reliably estimated using valuation techniques whose variables include only data from observable markets.
 Cost includes attributable transaction costs.
 These investments are subsequently accounted for as follows, depending on their classification: